2025 Open Research Fund

 Are co-leads allowed or must there be a single lead applicant?

-The inclusion of co-leads is permissible, however an administrative lead should be identified for the purposes of administration of the scheme, such as for communication, progress reporting, and financial transfers.
+The inclusion of co-leads is permissible, however a Lead Applicant should be identified for the purposes of administration of the scheme, such as for communication, progress reporting, and financial transfers.

 Is an all-island approach permitted by the funding?